 The Major Field Achievement Test in history must be taken by all majors in their senior year.
+This degree is only open to students taking Elementary Education Certification.

-Minor in History-20
+Minor in History-21

-HIST117, 118, 204, 205, 404, and 6 additional credits of upperdivision history courses.
+HIST117, 118, 204, 205, 404, and 6 additional credits to be selected from upper-division history courses.

-Students desiring secondary certification must also complete HIST459.
+Students desiring secondary certification must also complete HIST459, GEOG110, ECON255 and PLSC104.